 The (now) standard group of winter gentlemen came up on Thursday.
 Briefly, Ed, Mike, and Jon left Kalamazoo Thursday morning around 5 AM.
 They had their usual breakfast at Shirley's along the way before meeting Bill at the Park and Ride near Indian River to make the final part of the trip in a single vehicle.
 They got back on the road around 11 AM.
 We were once again able to park at Ballard's right at the trail head.
 It only took one trip to bring everything in.
 They got the Cabin open and set up.

-The weather was good, not too warm and even clear skies.
-The usual activities were pursued, snowshoeing, skiing, and Euchre.
+The weather was good, not too warm and they even had clear skies.
+The usual activities were pursued: snowshoeing, skiing, and Euchre.
 This included a ski trip under the stars!

 It was getting warmer, and we took advantage of the good weather by snowshoeing the loop.
 Much Euchre was played, a pasta dinner was made, and a pitcher of whiskey sour was consumed.
 We went to bed somewhat early, but it had been a long day.